alternistom/ekonyvhu-preview-downloader/README.md

 # ekonyvhu-preview-downloader
-Downloads all available preview from ekonyv.hu and renames the fiels to the author - title.epub format All you have to enter is the url from an author or genre.
+Downloads all available preview from ekonyv.hu and renames the files to the 'author - title.epub' format All you have to enter is the url from an author or genre.

 # to do